evoluteur/evolutility-ui-jquery/README.md

 Here is the UI-model used to configure all views for the ["Graphic Novels" app demo](http://evoluteur.github.io/evolutility-ui-jquery/demo/index.html#comics/cards):

-Try it now: Download Evolutility.JS, make modification to the demo UI-models by adding and modifying fields and panels and see the demo apps become your apps.
+Try it now: [Download Evolutility-UI-jQuery](https://github.com/evoluteur/evolutility-ui-jquery/archive/master.zip), make modification to the demo UI-models (in the "model" sub-directory) by adding and modifying fields and panels and see the demo apps become your apps.

 ```javascript